evanwill/get-git-b/content/6-more.md

 - Bitbucket [Git Tutorials](https://www.atlassian.com/git/tutorials){:target="_blank" rel="noopener"}
 - Get Git [command quick ref]({{ '/content/cheatsheet.html' | relative_url }})

+## Citable Code

+GitHub repos can be integrated with Zenodo to issue a DOI.
+DOI are a persistent identifier used in academic writing to cite articles and other works.
+Having a DOI for your code makes it easier to track citations and impact.
+Learn how at [Making Your Code Citable](https://guides.github.com/activities/citable-code/){:target="_blank" rel="noopener"}.

 ## GUI

 There are a variety of [GUI apps available](https://git-scm.com/downloads/guis){:target="_blank" rel="noopener"} for managing and visualizing Git repositories.